RBEGamer/AtomicChess/src/src_atcqtui/README.md

 ## QML `objectName` ATTRIBUTE
-It is also possible to edit the QML code and add new QML components inside of `Qt Creator`, which offers also a QML visual editor.
+It is also possible to edit the QML code and add new QML components inside of `Qt Creator`, which offers a QML visual editor.
 Here all object which are designed to be changed with C++ code, become a unique name.
 This happens inside of the QML code with the `objectName` attribute.

 For example the content of the version label on the info menu should be changeable, so its gets a unique name with